 6. Blockchain and NFTs in the Streaming Era for Ownership

 With the rise of music streaming apps more than ever, ownership of music is still in question.
-With secure and transparent technology such as Blockchain, artists can track how and where their music is streamed and get royalties for every play.
+With secure and transparent technology such as blockchain, artists can track how and where their music is streamed and get royalties for every play.

 NFTs can also represent ownership with exclusive benefits like unreleased content or access to artist communities, similar to owning a physical record.
 This way, people can support their favorite artists by purchasing their NFT; this will make sure that maximum revenue goes to the artist.